Princelet/Graded-Unit/README.md

 - Background image would be nice, but not a necessity to be honest.
 - Controls info should be added.
 - I'd like to figure out how to scale the game to the screen size, but I'm unsure how this would work.
 It isn't required but different resolutions make blocks useless and the game a lot easier due to how much space is available.
-- Game over seems to print the new scores as it should but not before printing the direct text first...
+- Game over seems to print the new scores as it should but not before printing the direct text first..

 14/6
 - Completed the title screen.